hebs87/cookbook-milestone-project-three/README.md

 ### Why This Project?

 I created this app for the Data Centric Development project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.
-The project scope was to create a web app using Python and a no-SQL database (MongoDB), which allows uses **CRUD** operations to allow users to easily create, read, update and delete food recipes.
+The project scope was to create a web app using Python and a no-SQL database (MongoDB), which uses **CRUD** operations to allow users to easily create, read, update and delete food recipes.

 The front-end display and functionality used HTML, CSS and JavaScript.